-We estimate that BBI-825, if approved for the indications we are targeting in the STARMAP trial, could address an initial U.S. patient population of approximately 7,000 new metastatic colorectal cancer patients per year with BRAFV600E or KRASG12C mutations, in addition to over 9,000 new patients in the European Union and 3,000 new patients in Japan, representing a total potential addressable patient population of nearly 20,000 new patients per year in the United States, European Union, and Japan; although at this early juncture it is difficult to know how many patients eventually develop resistance to targeted therapy treatment via resistance gene amplification on ecDNA.
+We expect BBI-825, if approved for the indications we are targeting, could address an initial U.S. patient population of approximately 7,000 metastatic colorectal cancer patients per year with BRAFV600E or KRASG12C mutations, in addition to over 9,000 patients in the European Union and 3,000 patients in Japan, representing a total potential addressable patient population annually of 19,000 in the United States, European Union, and Japan; although at this early juncture it is difficult to know how many patients eventually develop resistance to targeted therapy treatment via resistance gene amplification on ecDNA.